Paulfx/mesh_modelisation_m2/README.md

 ##### At the left side

-Infos about the mesh and buttons to create a pyramid (not functional), a tetrahedron or open a OFF file.
+Infos about the mesh and buttons to create a pyramid, a tetrahedron or open a OFF file.

 ##### At the middle